ShaiShrestha/ecommerce_project/README.md

 5) Click on the given local link

 ----------------------------- Project Files Layout -------------------------

 The files for the project are organized for convinience and readability.
 The 'src' folder contains all of the project folders for 'assets', 'components', 'context', and 'pages'.
 It also contains the 'App.jsx', 'index.css', and 'main.jsx' files.
++ Each component is located in the component folder
++ Every page is located in the pages folder
++ ShopContext is located in the context folder

 ----------------------------- Website Features -----------------------------

 The website includes the following features:
 - Each page contains the navigation bar, and the footer.
 Footer contains the website logo, some company information, and contact information.